Skip to content

 Price Volatility vs. Store of Value

 Critics often claim gold is not a good store of value because of price volatility.
 This misunderstands what "store of value" means.
 It refers to durability and the ability to preserve wealth over time, not stable pricing.
+Price stability has never been a required feature of money, but admittedly it helps.

 Gold and Government Debt